trailofbits/deepstate/README.md

-If you install clang 6.0 or later, and run `cmake` when you install with the `BUILD_LIBFUZZER` environment variable defined, you can generate tests using LlibFuzzer.
+If you install clang 6.0 or later, and run `cmake` when you install with the `BUILD_LIBFUZZER` environment variable defined, you can generate tests using libFuzzer.
 Because both DeepState and libFuzzer want to be `main`, this requires building a different executable for libFuzzer.
 The `examples` directory shows how this can be done.
 The libFuzzer executable works like any other libFuzzer executable, and